dawmro/teller_of_tales/README.md

     └── story.txt
 ```

-Each `story.txt` file can be 500-5000 words (longer texts take proportionally longer to process).
+Each `story.txt` file can be as long an you want (longer texts take proportionally longer to process).

 #### 2. Run the Pipeline